Nonparametric Causal Decomposition of Group Disparities: Estimands

-We limit the comparison of our conditional decomposition to CRED \citep{jackson_meaningful_2021}.
-Analogous to URED in Section \ref{sec:URED}, CRED is defined in terms of a one-step intervention that equalizes treatment prevalence within levels of $\Q$ by assigning members of the disadvantaged group who have $\Q=\q$ to random draws of treatment from advantaged group members who have the same $\q$.
-CRED thus decomposes the outcome disparity into the change in disparity resulting from this intervention and a remaining disparity:
+Analogous to the URED in Section \ref{sec:URED}, the CRED \citep{jackson_meaningful_2021} is defined in terms of a one-step intervention that equalizes treatment prevalence within levels of $\Q$ by assigning members of the disadvantaged group who have certain $\Q$ values to random draws of the treatment from advantaged group members who have the same $\Q$ values.
+The CRED thus decomposes the outcome disparity into the change in disparity resulting from this intervention and the corresponding remaining disparity:

-As before, the key difference between our conditional decomposition and CRED is that CRED is a two-way decomposition that does not isolate any of the mechanisms identified in our conditional decomposition.
-Specifically, CRED does not have a conditional prevalence component.
-Formally, CRED's change in disparity equals our conditional prevalence component minus the disadvantaged group's conditional selection,
+As before, the key difference between our conditional decomposition and the CRED is that the CRED is a two-way decomposition that does not isolate any of the mechanisms identified in our conditional decomposition.
+Notably, the CRED does not have a conditional prevalence component.
+Formally, the CRED's change in disparity equals

-Intuitively, within $\Q$ levels, CRED's intervention simultaneously equalizes treatment across groups and randomizes treatment in the disadvantaged group.
-Consequently, unlike our conditional prevalence component, URED’s change in disparity is generally non-zero even if there is no difference in treatment prevalence given any $\Q$ value, $\E_a(D \mid \q) = \E_b(D \mid \q), \forall \q$.
-CRED does not contain a conditional selection component either, because CRED's intervention splits the contribution of differential conditional selection across its two components.\footnote{\citet{lundberg_gap-closing_2022} also proposes a variant of CRED, whose change in disparity can be written as $\E_a[\Cov_a(D,\tau \mid \Q)] - \E_b[\Cov_b(D,\tau \mid \Q)] + [\E_a(D \mid \q) - \E_b(D \mid \q)][\E_a(\tau \mid \q)f_a(\q) p_b(\q) + \E_b(\tau \mid \q)f_b(\q) p_a(\q)] \dd \q$, where $p_g(\q) = \Pro(G=g \mid \q)$.
+which mixes our conditional prevalence component with the disadvantaged group's conditional selection.
+Intuitively, within $\Q$ levels, the CRED's intervention simultaneously equalizes treatment across groups and randomizes treatment in the disadvantaged group.
+Consequently, unlike our conditional prevalence component, the URED’s change in disparity is generally non-zero even if there is no difference in treatment prevalence given any $\Q$ value, $\E_a(D \mid \q) = \E_b(D \mid \q), \forall \q$.
+The CRED does not contain a conditional selection component either, because the CRED splits the contribution of differential conditional selection between its two components.\footnote{\citet{lundberg_gap-closing_2024} also proposes a variant of the CRED, whose change in disparity can be written as $\E_a[\Cov_a(D,\tau \mid \Q)] - \E_b[\Cov_b(D,\tau \mid \Q)] + \int[\E_a(D \mid \q) - \E_b(D \mid \q)][\E_a(\tau \mid \q)f_a(\q) p_b(\q) + \E_b(\tau \mid \q)f_b(\q) p_a(\q)] \dd \q$, where $p_g(\q) = \Pro(G=g \mid \q)$.
 Hence, this CRED variant also does not separate the contributions of differential conditional prevalence and differential conditional selection.}

-\section{Identification, Estimation, and Inference}
+\section{Identification, estimation, and inference}